 This article includes the following topics:

-The Flow Builder UI
+The bot builder UI

-Flow Builder is the tool you use to create answers for your bot, which controls how it behaves in response to customer input.
+The bot builder is the tool you use to create answers for your bot, which controls how it behaves in response to customer input.

 - Flow, your answer represented in a decision tree format, as a series of connected steps representing the interaction the bot can have with a customer.
 You can select a step to configure the bot's responses, and add steps to the answer.
-The navigation controls at the bottom of the flow allow you to zoom in and out of the flow, or pan to areas in the flow, and you can pinch to zoom using a touchpad or touch screen.
+The navigation controls at the bottom of the flow allow you to zoom in and out of the answer, or pan to areas in the answer, and you can pinch to zoom using a touchpad or touch screen.

 - Configuration tab, which appears when you select a step to the answer, or add a new step to an answer.
 Here, you can select the type of step you want to add to your answer, add and edit automated messages, and build lists of options for your customers to choose from.
-For detailed information on these step types, including usage and configuration rules, visual examples of the steps in Flow Builder, and how each appears to your customers in a Web Widget, see Understanding bot step types.
+For detailed information on these step types, including usage and configuration rules, visual examples of the steps in the bot builder, and how each appears to your customers in a Web Widget, see Understanding bot step types.

 Publishing bot updates